justinribeiro/rollup-plugin-asset-build-size-compare/README.md

 - Allows setting custom compression targets to better match your web server compression settings ([additional information as to why](https://justinribeiro.com/chronicle/2025/05/06/a-tiny-analysis-of-nginx-compression-directives-and-a-new-rollup-web-asset-build-size-plugin/))
 - Writes a file to disk for easy tracking of size over time (e.g., .rollup-plugin-asset-build-size-compare-data-${options.compression}.json)
 - Color codes asset file sizes in out (red > 75kB, yellow > 40kB, cyan > 20kB, green < 20kB) to remind you that performance matters (and you should care)
+- _v1.2.0_ Add `hashPattern` option to allow removal of hash from file name for easier compares.

 ## Installation